 Providing certainty in uncertain times

-The scholarship has been established in response to the current economic situation and is committed to supporting the upskilling and reskilling of individuals who are in furlough or redundancy situations as a result of the COVID-19 pandemic.
-Although the scholarship is open to everyone who resides or has the legal right to work in Scotland, priority will be given to those who fall within the redundancy and furlough categories.
+The scholarship was established in response to the current economic situation and is committed to supporting the upskilling and reskilling of individuals aged over 18 who reside or have the legal right to work in Scotland.

 What can you study?

 Digital Leadership (C11DL)